-Health is a basic and elementary need for the general welfare and development of any community, thus recognizing the importance of good health of the Tibetan Refugee Community, the Central Tibetan Administration established Department of Health in December 1981 to provide curative and preventative health care services by managing and financing health care centers, as well as by planning comprehensive health care system for the Tibetan refugees in India, Nepal and Bhutan.
+Health is a basic and elementary need for the general welfare and development of any community, thus recognizing the importance of good health of the Tibetan Refugee Community, the Central Tibetan Administration established the Department of Health in December 1981 to provide curative and preventative healthcare services by managing and financing health care centres, as well as by planning comprehensive health care system for the Tibetan refugees in India, Nepal and Bhutan.

-The Department is registered in the name of Tibetan Voluntary Health Association (TVHA) under the Indian Society Registration Act XXI 1860.
-And it is working as a registered charitable organization catering basic health care needs to Tibetan refugees.
+The Department is registered in the name of the Tibetan Voluntary Health Association (TVHA) under the Indian Society Registration Act XXI 1860.
+And it is working as a registered charitable organization catering basic health care needs of Tibetan refugees.

-The main aim of the Department is to make Tibetan refugee settlements viable by improving basic health status of Tibetan in exile.
-It includes providing adequate, equitable, and holistic primary health care services to all Tibetan refugees through its Primary Health Care centers and to create and expand public health care program in the community for disease prevention, promoting healthier lifestyles, and a cleaner environment.
-And with its primary goal of “Health for All” Department extends its health care services to both Tibetans and local Indian residents.
+The main aim of the Department is to make Tibetan refugee settlements viable by improving the basic health status of Tibetan in exile.
+It includes providing adequate, equitable, and holistic primary health care services to all Tibetan refugees through its Primary Health Care centres and creating and expanding public health care programs in the community for disease prevention, promoting healthier lifestyles, and a cleaner environment.
+And with its primary goal of “Health for All”, the Department extends its healthcare services to both Tibetans and local Indian residents.

-The Department with the financial assistance from its donors bears running expenses of these hospitals and PHCs including salaries of the staffs and other recurring and non-recurring expenses.
+The Department with financial assistance from its donors, bears the running expenses of these hospitals and PHCs, including salaries of the staff and other recurring and non-recurring expenses.
 On top of that, the Department also undertakes the implementation of special projects in the interest of primary health care services.

-The Health Kalon and the Health Secretary on ex-officio basis are the Chairman and Vice-Chairman of the Board of Directors (BoDs) of both the Tibetan Medical and Astro Institute (TMAI) and the Tibetan Delek hospital, located in Dharamsala, Himachal Pradesh.
+The Health Kalon and the Health Secretary, on an ex-officio basis, are the Chairman and Vice-Chairman of the Board of Directors (BoDs) of both the Tibetan Medical and Astro Institute (TMAI) and the Tibetan Delek Hospital, located in Dharamsala, Himachal Pradesh.
 And all the bills passed in the meeting of BoDs are thoroughly discussed and approved under the Chairmanship of the Health Kalon and the Health Secretary.

-Men- Tsee -Khang, the Tibetan Medical and Astro Institute have 562 staffs including 144 Traditional Tibetan doctors and 23 Astrologists scattered all over India and Nepal, whereas under the Delek Hospital there are 42 staffs including 7 Medical Doctors and 12 Nurses.
+Men- Tsee -Khang, the Tibetan Medical and Astro Institute have 826 staff including 126 Traditional Tibetan Doctors and 15 Astrologist all over India and Nepal, whereas the Delek Hospital currently has 50 staff of which 9 are medical Medical officers and 31 nurses.

 Implementation, Monitoring and Evaluation